smartgeber Logo

 Understanding OLED True Black

 OLED stands for Organic Light Emitting Diode.
-Unlike traditional LCD screens, which require a backlight to illuminate pixels, OLED displays use organic compounds that emit light when an electric current is applied.
-This means each pixel in an OLED display can be individually controlled and turned on or off.
+Unlike traditional LCD displays, which require a backlight to illuminate the screen, OLED displays use organic compounds that emit light when an electric current is applied.
+This means each pixel in an OLED display can be individually controlled.

-The key to OLED's ability to produce true black lies in its pixel control.
-When a pixel is turned off, it emits no light, resulting in a true black color.
-This is in contrast to LCD screens, where the backlight is always on, and pixels can only block light to create dark shades, but not true black.
+The key to OLED true black lies in its ability to turn off individual pixels completely.
+When a pixel is off, it emits no light, resulting in a true black color.
+This is different from LCDs, where the backlight is always on, and black levels are achieved by blocking light, which can lead to a washed-out appearance.

-The Impact of True Black on Image Quality
+The Impact of True Black on Picture Quality

 Conclusion: Is OLED True Black Worth It?